 a r t i s t s t a t e m e n t

-I love working with clay and have been for 33 years.
-What I have discovered over time in my joy filled relationship with clay and making handbuilt artworks?
-For one thing, there is much more going on than just creating clay objects and a career as an artist.
-I’m creating expressions of my relationship with this sacred world and the Earth that supports me and the be-ings here; animals, birds, owls, horses, trees, flowers, plants and two legged humans, all manifestations of the sacred dream of love and power; all medicine for my soul.
+I’ve been hand building with clay artworks for 35 years and in that time creating a joy filled relationship with clay which has evolved and grown.
+I’m creating and expressing my relationship of respect for this sacred world, for the Earth and the clay that literally supports me and for the be-ings here; animals, birds, owls, horses, trees, flowers, plants and two legged humans, all manifestations of the sacred dream of love and power; all medicine for my soul.
 That energy is imprinted into these artworks.
-Viewers may sense that energy in the artwork and recognize that same energy in themselves and want to know more.
+I invite viewers to open to that energy in the artwork and to see mirrored back to them hat same energy in themselves.

-Consciously and with a cultivated awareness, I work and live within this energetic ocean of Creation.
+Consciously and with growing awareness, I work and live within this energetic ocean of Creation.
 My artworks are one way that I honor this relationship with the energy of Creation in this world.

 The natural world is filled with wonders, curiosities, teachers, and such amazing beauty.
 What is that all about?
-I’ve wondered from early on in this lifetime.
-What is is that i have been drawn to in the natural world, the more pristine, the more beautiful and powerful Nature appears to me.
+I’ve wondered from early on in this lifetime what is is that I am drawn to?
+The more pristine, the more beautiful and powerful Nature appears to me the more my wondering opens up.
 The Natural world is revealing and communicating something.

 My working relationship with clay is a way of exploring, honoring and expressing my relationship with Sacredness of this world and the Mystery of Creation.
-Working with clay, fire and dreams, my artwork is a practice of perceiving the sacred in the moment, in myself, in the clay, Mother Earth, and honoring and building that relationship by bringing sacred dreams from the Mystery into the literal world.
+Working with clay, fire and dreams, my artwork is a practice of perceiving the sacred in the moment, in myself, in the clay, Mother Earth, and honoring and building that relationship by bringing sacred dreams from the Mystery into my clay creations.

 I’m grateful to be working with clay in this way.